mohanakrishna-arepalli/StudyTech-Genie/README.md

 StudyTech Genie is built using a combination of front-end and back-end technologies to ensure a seamless user experience and efficient functionality.
 The technologies used in this project include:

 -HTML/CSS/JavaScript: The front-end of StudyTech Genie is developed using HTML for structure, CSS for styling, and JavaScript for interactivity and dynamic behavior.

+-Flask:Implemented Flask, a micro web framework for Python, to handle server-side logic and routing.
+Flask allows for the creation of web applications in Python with minimal boilerplate code, making it efficient and lightweight.

 -Bootstrap: Bootstrap framework is utilized for responsive design, ensuring that StudyTech Genie is accessible and user-friendly across various devices and screen sizes.